pinskylab/Clownfish_persistence/README.md

 # Clownfish_persistence

-This repository assesses metapopulation persistence for yellowtail anemonefish (*Amphiprion clarkii*) on a set of patch reefs along the coast of Leyte, Philippines.
-It provides the data, scripts, and figures for the analyses in "Persistence of a reef fish metapopulation via network connectivity: theory and data."
+This repository provides the data, scripts, and figures for the analyses in "Persistence of a reef fish metapopulation via network connectivity: theory and data," which assesses metapopulation persistence for yellowtail anemonefish (*Amphiprion clarkii*) on a set of patch reefs along the coast of Leyte, Philippines.

 All data were collected by members of the Pinsky lab at sites off Leyte, Philippines from 2012-2018.
 The raw data are housed in the folder Data/Data_from_database, with a brief description in Metadata.md in the Data folder.